Patric/bollard-service-app/README.md

 + cordova-plugin-statusbar 2.4.2 "StatusBar"
 + cordova-plugin-whitelist 1.3.3 "Whitelist"

-After downloading all npm, angular and ionic packages and addons use
+After downloading all npm, angular and ionic packages and addons use:

-to run application on Android browser (common wi-fi network for PC and smartphone may be needed) or Windows browser:
+to run application on Android browser (shared wi-fi network for PC and smartphone may be needed) or Windows browser:
 ```
 ionic cap run android --livereload --external --ssl
 ```